yagoferrer/map-tools/README.md

 - More Fun: Add [Marker animations](#animate-markers), use [handlebars style](#info-bubble) variables.
 - Easy To Use: Intuitive APIs, easy to understand.
 - Frameworkless: No depenencies.
-- Non Intrusive: extends the API, you can use any other native methods, properties and events anywhere.
+- Non Intrusive: it extends the API, you can use any other native methods, properties and events anywhere.
 - [Crossfilter Support](#crossfilter-support): Query Markers and change visibility using the power of Crossfilter.

 This page reflects the **latest** documentation from the `master` branch.
 Please use [this documentation page](https://github.com/yagoferrer/gmplus/tree/0.1.0) as a reference for the latest release: [0.1.0](https://github.com/yagoferrer/gmplus/releases)